Uh oh! You're using an unsupported browser.

 History

-The Upper Valley Music Center was founded in 1995 by three community members as a way for Upper Valley residents to gather to make music together.
 All three were active members of the presenter group supporting the Carnegie Chamber players.
 The success of the Carnegies’ modest outreach program persuaded the founders of the need for a regional organization to foster musical activities for players and singers of all ages and levels of experience.
+They founded UVMC in 1995 with a three-fold mission:

-In 2002 UVMC started a Suzuki violin program, a philosophy and method of instruction that teaches music in the same way that children learn their primary language.
-After several years of successful growth, UVMC officially became a community music school in 2008, offering lessons, group classes, ensembles, and workshops.
+In 2002 UVMC started a Suzuki violin program, a philosophy and method of instruction that teaches music in the same way children learn their primary language.
+The success of the Suzuki Program, which included individual instrumental instruction, paved the way for a growing faculty in a variety of instruments and voices.

 In 2017 UVMC’s Board of Directors launched Securing Our Future: The Campaign for a Home for Music Education in order to create a permanent home for the organization.
 With a flood of community support, UVMC purchased and renovated the Kendrick-Wood House, an historic building in downtown Lebanon.
 The doors opened with a grand opening celebration on September 9, 2017.